 During 2014, Liberty's board of directors approved the issuance of shares of Series C Liberty Media Corporation common stock to holders of its Series A Liberty Media Corporation and Series B Liberty Media Corporation common stock, effected by means of a dividend.
-On July 23, 2014, holders of Series A and Series B Liberty Media Corporation common stock as of 5:00 p.m., New York City time, on July 7, 2014, the record date for the dividend, received a dividend of two shares of Series C Liberty Media Corporation common stock for each share of Series A or Series B Liberty Media Corporation common stock held by them as of the record date.
-The impact of the Series C Liberty Media Corporation common stock issuance has been reflected retroactively due to the treatment of the dividend as a stock split for accounting purposes.
-Additionally, in connection with the Series C Liberty Media Corporation common stock issuance and the Broadband Spin-Off (defined below), outstanding Series A Liberty Media Corporation common stock warrants were adjusted, as well as the number of shares covered by outstanding cash convertible note hedges and purchased call options (the "Bond Hedge Transaction").
+On July 23, 2014, holders of Series A and Series B Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock for each share of Series A or Series B Liberty Media Corporation common stock held by them as of July 7, 2014.

 On November 4, 2014, Liberty completed the spin-off to its stockholders of common stock of a newly formed company called Liberty Broadband Corporation ("Liberty Broadband") (the "Broadband Spin-Off").
-Shares of Liberty Broadband were distributed to the shareholders of Liberty as of a record date of 5:00 p.m., New York City time, on October 29, 2014.
-At the time of the Broadband Spin-Off, Liberty Broadband was comprised of, among other things, (i) Liberty's former interest in Charter Communications, Inc. ("Charter"), (ii) Liberty's former subsidiary TruePosition, Inc. ("TruePosition") (now known as Skyhook Holding, Inc. ("Skyhook")), (iii) Liberty's former minority equity investment in Time Warner Cable, Inc. ("Time Warner Cable"), (iv) certain deferred tax liabilities, as well as liabilities related to Time Warner Cable call options and (v) initial indebtedness, pursuant to margin loans, described below, entered into prior to the completion of the Broadband Spin-Off.
-Prior to the completion of the Broadband Spin-Off fusion under margin loans and made a final distribution to Liberty of approximately \$300 million in cash.
+Shares of Liberty

+Broadband were distributed to the shareholders of Liberty as of a record date of 5:00 p.m., New York City time, on October 29, 2014.
+At the time of the Broadband Spin-Off, Liberty Broadband was comprised of, among other things, (i) Liberty's former interest in Charter Communications, Inc. ("Charter"), (ii) Liberty's former subsidiary TruePosition, Inc. ("TruePosition") (now known as Skyhook Holding, Inc.), (iii) Liberty's former minority equity investment in Time Warner Cable, Inc. ("Time Warner Cable"), (iv) certain deferred tax liabilities, as well as liabilities related to Time Warner Cable call options and (v) initial indebtedness, pursuant to margin loans, described below, entered into prior to the completion of the Broadband Spin-Off.
+Prior to the completion of the Broadband Spin-Off, Liberty Broadband borrowed funds under margin loans and made a final distribution to Liberty of approximately \$300 million in cash.
 The Broadband Spin-Off was intended to be tax-free to stockholders of Liberty, and in September 2015, Liberty entered into a closing agreement with the Internal Revenue Service ("IRS") which provides that the Broadband Spin-Off qualified for tax-free treatment.
-In the Broadband Spin-Off, record holders of Series A, Series B and Series C Liberty Media Corporation common stock received one share of the corresponding series of Liberty Broadband Spin-Off, with cash paid in lieu of fractional shares.
+In the Broadband Spin-Off, record holders of Series A, Series B and Series C Liberty Media Corporation common stock held by them as of the record date for the Broadband Spin-Off, with cash paid in lieu of fractional shares.